FriendsOfFlarum/cookie-consent/README.md

 and it shall appear once more.
 Repeat the process anytime you wish to change any of the setting and want to see those settings live as you edit them.

+Or you can just enter your forum in Incognito Mode (if supported).

 ## Links

 - [Source code on GitHub](https://github.com/ReFlar/cookie-consent)